GluuFederation/docs-gg-prod/docs/source/clustering.md

 A Kong cluster can scale the system horizontally by adding more machines/VMs/containers to handle more incoming requests.

-**To configure multiple Kong nodes into a cluster, point them all to the same datastore or use the same declarative configuration in DB-less mode.**
+To configure multiple Kong nodes into a cluster, point them all to the same datastore or use the same declarative configuration in DB-less mode.

-**A load-balancer is required in front of the Kong cluster to distribute traffic across the available nodes.**
+A load balancer is required in front of the Kong cluster to distribute traffic across the available nodes.

-## Set up the Gluu Gateway node by OS package
+## Set up the Gluu Gateway node

 ### 1. Install Kong